UNDP-Accelerator-Labs/national_innovation_ecosystems_toolkit/Understanding and pitching NIE/Understanding NIE and PSI/Factsheet_understanding_NIE_PSI.md

 ---
-title: Understanding National Innovation Ecosystem (NIE) and Public sector innovation (PSI)
+title: Understanding National Innovation Ecosystems (NIEs) and Public sector innovation (PSI)
-parent: Understanding and pitching NIE
+parent: Understanding and pitching NIEs
 grand_parent: Getting Started
 layout: default
+submenu_order: 1

 menu_parent: 2
 ---

-# Understanding National Innovation Ecosystem (NIE) and Public sector innovation (PSI)
+# Understanding National Innovation Ecosystems (NIEs) and Public sector innovation (PSI)

 **As part of its mandate, UNDP contributes to building national innovation ecosystems**.
 Two thirds of UNDP's Accelerator Labs are already supporting national innovation, and most of the remaining third plan to do so.